DALPy-Developers/Github-Scraping/README.md

 ## Set-up

-This script requires you to pass in a [TOML](https://toml.io/en/) configuration file.
+This script requires the user to pass in a [TOML](https://toml.io/en/) configuration file.
 The following configuration options are required: `token` and `collection_root`.

 * `token` must be a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) that must have at least `public_repo` permissions.
 Note that the account the token is associated will be one that's visibile in any issues that are raised by this script.
 Raising issues is discussed more below.
 * `collection_root` must be a valid directory.
 This directory serves as the root folder for collecting GitHub repositories.
 The full use of this directory is described in detail below.